Line art illustration of lotus.

 For me, counselling and psychotherapy isn't just a profession—it's deeply personal.

-I've faced my own challenges: addictive and self-harming behaviours, psychosocial difficulties, cancer, work-related injury, grief, and some big life transitions like moving overseas and changing careers.
-I've also been affected by the bigger picture—the inequalities and social pressures that shape the world we live in.
+I’ve lived through experiences that include addictive and self‑harming behaviours, psychosocial difficulties, cancer, work‑related injury, grief, and major life transitions like moving overseas and changing careers.
+I’ve also been affected by the broader social pressures and inequalities that influence our wellbeing.
+All of this has shaped how I understand suffering, resilience, and the complexity of being human.

-These experiences led me to study counselling and psychotherapy, and ultimately shaped how I show up for others.
-I know healing isn't always linear, and I respect the courage it takes to seek support.
-This work means a lot to me, and it's a privilege to be trusted by the people I work with.
+These experiences led me to study counselling and psychotherapy and continue to shape how I show up for others.
+I know healing isn’t always linear, and I deeply respect the courage it takes to seek support.
+This work means a great deal to me, and it’s a privilege to be trusted by the people I work with.

 Integrity